dgodovich/personal_logseq/pages/The Drosophila Tuberous Sclerosis Complex Gene Homologs Restrict Cell Growth and Cell Proliferation.md

 	- it's already different by that point
 - Eye is also nice because you have a normal mitotic arrest point
-	- They use that as a reference, and their mutant cells have additional issues with cell cycle -
+	- They use that as a reference, and their mutant cells have additional issues with cell cycle
+- previous results showed that Tsc2 mutants were polyploid, but this isn't the case
+	- they're just big
+	- it's not about ploidy, it's about faster G1
+- Need both proteins
+	- Do an overexpression with a GAL4-UAS system and one or the other doesn't have much effect but together you get a much smaller eye
+-